bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Speaker 1: 00:19:07

-So Yeah, I believe it's live in inquisition already.
+Yeah, I believe it's live in inquisition already.

 Speaker 0: 00:19:11

 Yeah, exactly.
-So, you know, I think we're, you know, we're well on the way to getting that.
+So, you know, I think we're, we're well on the way to getting that.
-Now, just to set expectations correctly, even if we saw for tomorrow and it activated the week after, you know, there's a leer latency involved here, right?
+Now, just to set expectations correctly, even if we saw for tomorrow and it activated the week after, there's a leer latency involved here, right?
-We still need to then go through and implement it, roll it out, you know, it gets it gets spec'd out, it gets, you know, packed together, then it gets, then we ratify it, We get two different independent implementations both to implement it and interoperate and make sure that works.
+We still need to then go through and implement it, roll it out, it gets it gets spec'd out, it gets, packed together, then it gets, then we ratify it, We get two different independent implementations both to implement it and interoperate and make sure that works.
 Then it's spec final.
 Then everyone else can go ahead and implement it.
 Then it can roll out on the network.
 Then everyone can upgrade.
 Then once both your peers are upgraded, then now you can open a new channel.
-A new channel will be one of these cool, you know, L2 channels and everything else.
+A new channel will be one of these cool, L2 channels and everything else.
-So, you know, this is a long road, right?
+So, this is a long road, right?

 Speaker 1: 00:19:57

-Yeah, we were just talking with El and Oli, how one and a half years after Taproot's been active, simple Taproot channels are close to being spec'd out.
+Yeah, we were just talking with El and Oli, how one and a half years after Taproot's been active, simple Taproot channels are close to being spec out.

 Speaker 0: 00:20:07